AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 On the one hand, because we're no longer awaiting the Promises one at a time like we were with the `for-of` loop, the Promise callbacks can now run in a first-come first-served basis in [the event loop's microtask queue](https://www.youtube.com/watch?v=cCOL7MC4Pl0&vl=en).
 So while we do construct the Promise objects in order—first A, then B, and finally C—we don't need to _await_ the Promises in that same order.
 Thus, the callback for C will queue up first in the event loop because it's the fastest, followed by the callbacks for A and B.

 Unfortunately, this code is also not what we want.
 While it's faster than what we started with and doesn't throw any `UnhandledPromiseRejection` errors because we're now correctly catching individual Promise rejections, it doesn't actually wait for all of the Promises to settle before it runs any code that comes after the `forEach` loop.
 We want to await _all_ of the Promises before we do anything else, but we can't do that with this code unless we refactor it even more.
-Don't get me wrong: It's doable, and we'll look at how it's done in the bonus section on [implementing `Promise.all` from scratch](#3-bonus-implementing-promiseall), but it's not something you want to do by hand.
+Don't get me wrong: It's doable, and we'll look at how it's done in the bonus section on [implementing `Promise.all` from scratch](#bonus-implementing-promiseall), but it's not something you want to do by hand.

 At this point, we're ready to learn how `Promise.all` solves all of these problems.

-## 2. Solution: `Promise.all`
+## Solution: `Promise.all`

 [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) takes an iterable of Promises and returns a new outer Promise that fulfills once all of the individual Promises have fulfilled and rejects as soon as a single Promise rejects.
 Moreover, if `Promise.all` fulfills, [it does so with an array of all individual fulfilled values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all#fulfillment).